stytri/m/README.md

 Inspired by https://github.com/michaelfm1211/ec

-Uses a comment block at the head of the source file to specify how to compile it.
+Uses a comment block in the source file to specify how to compile it.

 (See the **m** source file for an example of usage.)